 Pan Pipes Journal, Winter 2016, Volume 108, Number 2 has just published a new article of mine entitled "Pulling Back the Curtains and Opening the Windows Wide."
 I interviewed my three children who are all professional musicians and educators and wrote an article on the future of classical music in America using their own words.
 Since I am "retiring" this year after 43 years of composing and over 30 years as an educator and school administrator, I wanted to explore what vision my children had for the future of music.
 They have some very perceptive comments and I am confident that they are carrying on a commitment to music and education.
 Jacki and I are proud of their accomplishments and delighted to share their vision with others.

 Memoirs: Through Music and Texts by Hollis Thoms has recently been published.
 It comes with an accompanying CD of some of Hollis' music.
 It is available for purchase for $15.
-Go to the "Larger Works" section of the website for further information.
+To order a book with CD email Hollis Thoms below.

 Hollis with the conductor and performers of "And did the world with devils swarm, all gaping to devour us..." performed November 4 & 5, 2017 in Harrisburg, Pennsylvania and Baltimore, Maryland.
 Pictured left to right: Sonja Winkler, oboe; T. Herbert Dimmock, conductor; Sarah Bleasdale, soprano; Hollis Thoms, composer; Jason Thoms, baritone; Jonas Thoms, horn.